BU-Spark/se-les-sons/README.md

 ```

 Verify if the file was pushed by checking it on GitHub web page.
 Click on the banner that is on top of the screen and create a pull request.

+## Download to an android Device

+To access the app to download onto an android device use this [link](https://drive.google.com/drive/folders/1FhflO38qpi3iNnggRRZZ9pDE8jXqYN7l?usp=sharing).

+To download: Download a file that works for your android device.
+Note: These APK files will only work on a device with a 64 bit architecture as per Google PlayStore 64 bit requirement.

+Or you can follow these steps to install the APK on a connected Android device.

+From the command line:

+Connect your Android device to your computer with a USB cable.

+Enter `cd se-les-sons`.

+Run `flutter install`.